Sidra Data Platform (version 2019.R5: Defeated Dougherty)¶

 This mechanism is not made available to all customers, and can be enabled by configuration.

-This facility is also being used internally by some features we are planning to release next year, including the mechanism to propagate the archival and deletion of entities to client apps and third-party systems.
+This facility is also being used internally by some features we are planning to release next year, including the mechanism to propagate the archival and deletion of entities to Data Products and third-party systems.

 Improvements to the Knowledge Store¶